 Many medications have more than one use.
-Some of the specified medications may be used to treat non-psychiatric conditions.
-Brand names are in standard print (some medications have more than one brand name).
+Some of the specified medications are used to treat more than one psychiatric condition as well as non-psychiatric conditions.
+Brand names are in standard print.
 Generic names are specified in italics.

 Antianxiety Medications